Category: Civil War Museums --- See latest Civil War news here

 In some parts of U.S., the Civil War is still being fought.
 And perhaps nowhere are the aftershocks as evident as in Richmond, where a new museum is telling the history of the civil war from 3 angles: the Union, the African-American and the Confederate.
 The Civil War Center argues in its 10,000-square-foot exhibition, "In the Cause of Liberty," that each of the three had distinct ideas about freedom.
 Each found justification for its goals in the Declaration of Independence.
 "There are three big ideas - the War for Home, the War for Union and the War for Freedom.
 Some of these concepts bumped into one another, creating more tensions."

-Civil War Museum has its own magazine
+Civil War Museum has its own magazine (Article no longer available from the original source)

 The National Civil War Museum launched its own official magazine.
 The magazine - called Anthem - seeks to represent the American Civil War without bias towards either the Union or Confederate side, said Thomas Bell.
 "Like an anthem, the museum seeks to inspire its visitors with the story of a people at war, and of the united country that emerged."
 The magazine has several different feature stories, including discussion of the museum's artifacts, how to fire a Civil War cannon with a living history group and a special look at the museum and its mission.